 Ornamental grass like Ravenna grass and zebra grass can grow up to 10 ft in height ensuring maximum privacy from any passing eyes.
 Some of the best ornamental grass for a living privacy fence include; bamboo, Plumegrass, Big bluestem, Maiden grass, Zebra grass, Purple silver grass, Purple fountain grass, Ornamental millet, Blue oat grass, etc.

-Trees are a very good choice for a living fence, especially when prioritizing privacy.
-There are thousands of tree varieties available so making the right choice is very important.
+Trees are a good choice for a living fence, especially when prioritizing privacy.
+Thousands of tree varieties are available, so making the right choice is very important.
 Some of the best trees for a living fence include; Arborvitae, Concolor Fir, Red Cedar, Eastern White Pine, Japanese false cypress, Italian cypress, etc.

-The type of tree nest for your home will depend on a few factors.
-This includes the type of soil, the weather patterns (the amount of sunlight and rainfall), etc. Evergreen trees are usually better than deciduous trees for privacy fences as they do not shed, remain green all year, and can withstand cold weather.
+Your home’s type of tree nest will depend on a few factors.
+This includes the soil type, weather patterns (the amount of sunlight and rainfall), etc. Evergreen trees are usually better than deciduous trees for privacy fences as they do not shed, remain green all year, and can withstand cold weather.

 For privacy from all corners, canopy trees or screening plants are the best options as they block the view between you and the upper-story sight line.
 This is a very good option, especially when living in a crowded area as it blocks out outsiders’ views, noise, and any unsightly views.